 This is always such great fun for my students and it’s simple enough for them to manage on their own.

 As soon as one student flips the sand timer, the rest of the group gets to work placing a nut on the end of their candy cane and then using only one hand they stack as many nuts as they can before the sand runs out.

 - one plastic candy cane for each player

 - several nuts of the same size that will fit through the plastic candy cane

 DOUGH, DOUGH, DOUGH

 There’s not much my students love more than getting their hands on some dough.
 Today is a perfect day to give them some fun dough mats and let them get their hands moving.
-One of them lets them decorate a tree and the other is for decorating an ornament.
+These stress-free holiday activities allow students to decorate a tree or an ornament using extruders, rolling pins and other dough tools.